P-p-H-d/mlib/README.md

 ####SNAPSHOT\_DEF(name, type[, oplist])

 Define the snapshot 'snapshot\_##name##\_t' and its associated methods as "static inline" functions.
-A snapshot is a mechanism to allows a consumer thread and a produce thread, **working at different speeds**, to exchange messages in a reliable and thread safe way.
+A snapshot is a mechanism to allows a consumer thread and a produce thread, **working at different speeds**, to exchange messages in a reliable and thread safe way (the message is passed atomatically).
 In practice, it is implemented using a triple buffer.

 This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global one).